Azure/autorest.az/doc/how-to-generate.md

     ```

 3. Run the generated command
-    * Generate commands are ready to use after add the extension:
+    * Generated commands are ready to use after adding the extension:
     ``` bash
     > azdev extension add {service_name}
     # your command is ready to use now